-The principle of SSL protocol operation is based on the algorithm of encryption with asymmetric keys, when you create a public key that is available to any user, and a private key known only to the owner of the certificate.
+The principle of SSL protocol operation is based on the algorithm of encryption with asymmetric keys when you create a public key that is available to any user, and a private key known only to the owner of the certificate.
 One key performs transformation inverse to transformation made with the second key.
 That is, if the message is encoded with public key then only the owner of the private key will able to read it, and vice versa, if the message is encoded with the private key, only the owner of the public key will able to read it.

 Imagine that a person carries out a bank transaction over the Internet, and he is required to provide his credit card information.
 The client must be sure that his data will be received by the appropriate bank and no one else.
 In this case, the exchange of messages may look like this.

 The client sends a random message to the bank.
 This message is encrypted with the private key of the bank and sent back to the client.
 The client decrypts the message with public key.
-And comparing the decrypted message with the previously sent he can make sure that it is appropriate bank.
+And comparing the decrypted message with the previously sent he can make sure that it is an appropriate bank.

 But in fact, for the bank is not a good idea to encrypt the client’s message with its private key.
 This is similar to signing the document the bank knows very little about.
-From this position the bank itself should come up with a message and send it to the client in duplicate.
+From this position, the bank itself should come up with a message and send it to the client in duplicate.
 In the clear and encrypted with its private key.
 The encrypted message is called a message digest.
-A method to encrypt a message using your private key is called digital signature.
+A method to encrypt a message using your private key is called a digital signature.

 Of course, now the question is how to distribute public keys.
 For this (and other purposes) was created a special form – a digital certificate (certificate).

 - name of the Certification Center (the company that issues certificates);